April 29, 2025

 • Entire window to record the app or browser window you're currently working in

-When you’re finished, click Stop recording at the bottom right.
-Your screen recording will be available in your Downloads folder.
+When you're finished, click Stop recording at the bottom right.
+Your screen recording will be automatically saved in your Downloads folder.
 Chromebook hard drives have limited storage capacity, so the device will sometimes delete downloaded files to free up space.
-Press the Ctrl + Shift + Show windows keys, select Settings > Select folder, then save the file to an external storage or cloud storage like Google Drive.
+Press the Ctrl + Shift + Show windows keys, select Settings > Select folder, then save the file to an external storage or cloud storage like Google Drive to ensure you don't lose your recordings.

-Note: By default, Chromebook saves video recordings as WEBM files, but you can save them as MP4 files for easier sharing.
+Note: By default, Chromebook saves video recordings as WEBM files, but you can convert them to MP4 files for easier sharing and compatibility with more devices and platforms.

-You can also record your screen using the built-in Chromebook screen recorder (Chrome OS 89 or newer versions).
+You can also record your screen using the built-in Chromebook screen recorder tool (available on Chrome OS 89 or newer versions).
+This method offers more recording options and settings than the keyboard shortcut method.

 Here's how to use Chromebook's screen recording feature.